Quartic level repulsion in a quantum chaotic three-body system without symplectic symmetry: Long-range correlations

-\emph{Long-range correlations ---} In addition to the short-range nearest-neighbor statistics of the spectrum discussed so far, RMT~\cite{Mehta1990} also makes predictions about longer range correlations~\cite{brody1981random, guhr1998random, abul2014unfolding}.
-One important characteristic is the spectral form factor~\cite{liu2018spectral}.
+In addition to the short-range nearest-neighbor statistics of the spectrum discussed so far, RMT~\cite{Mehta1990} also makes predictions about long-range correlations~\cite{brody1981random, guhr1998random, abul2014unfolding}.
+One important characteristic is the spectral form factor~\cite{French1988}.
+It is the Fourier transform of the two-point correlation function which encapsulates all two-point correlations in the system, not just the nearest neighbors~\cite{Mehta1990, liu2018spectral}.
 It is given by

 The normalization factor $Z$ ensures $K(t\gg1)\approx 1$.
-The average, $\langle \cdot \rangle$, is usually taken over an ensemble of different realizations of the energy spectrum where the energy spectrum depends on some stochastic variable~\cite{fogarty2021probing, vsuntajs2020quantum, li2024spectral}.
+For systems that depend on some parameter, the average, $\langle \cdot \rangle$, is usually taken over an ensemble of different realizations of the energy spectrum~\cite{fogarty2021probing, vsuntajs2020quantum, li2024spectral}.
 Here, we average over different clusters of states.
+We neglect clusters with fewer than five levels.
+The total number of clusters included in the calculation for Fig.~\ref{fig:SFF} is approximately 45 depending on $a_s$, corresponding to approximately 1000 levels in total.

 In regular systems $K(t)$ approaches its long-time average from above~\cite{prakash2021universal}.
 For chaotic systems $K(t)$ quickly falls below its long-time average and ramps back up to it.
-This feature is called a correlation hole~\cite{torres2017dynamical, lydzba2022signatures, zarate2023generalized, das2025proposal}.
+This feature is called a correlation hole~\cite{Leviandier1956,torres2017dynamical, lydzba2022signatures, zarate2023generalized, das2025proposal}.
 In the GSE case a logarithmic singularity causes $K(t)$ to briefly exceed its long-time average at the end of the correlation hole.
 This feature clearly distinguishes it from the two other universality classes within Dyson's threefold way, the Gaussian orthogonal (GOE) and unitarity (GUE) ensembles~\cite{Dyson1962}.

-In Fig.~\eqref{fig:SFF} we plot the spectral form factor for various system parameters.
-Near unitarity, the correlation hole is shallow or absent, and there is no apparent logarithmic singularity.
-Far from unitarity, the ramp out of the correlation hole matches well with the GSE prediction, and there is a peak matching the logarithmic singularity.
+In Fig.~\ref{fig:SFF} we plot the spectral form factor for various system parameters.
+Near unitarity, the right hand panels (b) and (d) of Fig.~\ref{fig:SFF}, the correlation hole is shallow or absent, and there is no apparent logarithmic singularity.
+Far from unitarity, the left-hand panels (a) and (c) of Fig.~\ref{fig:SFF}, the ramp out of the correlation hole matches well with the GSE prediction, and there is a peak matching the logarithmic singularity.

 Another characteristic of long-range correlations in the energy spectrum with definitive predictions from RMT is the number variance \cite{Mehta1990, berry1988semiclassical, guhr1998random}